ryantd42/NY-Legislative-Git/2023/A2479A-2023/bill.md

- or to transmit telephone facsimile information on a form provided by the commissioner of children and family services, alleging  child  abuse  or maltreatment, and for use by all persons so authorized by this title for determining  the  existence  of  prior  reports in order to evaluate the condition or circumstances of a child.
-When any allegations contained in such telephone calls could reasonably constitute a report of child abuse or maltreatment, after utilizing protocols that  would  reduce  implicit
+ or to transmit telephone facsimile information on a form provided by the commissioner of children and family services, alleging  child  abuse  or maltreatment, and for use by all persons so authorized by this title for

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03747-01-3
+  LBD03747-09-4
- A. 2479  2
+ A. 2479--A  2

- bias  from  the  decision-making process, such allegations, THE CALLER'S NAME, THE CALLER'S CONTACT INFORMATION and any previous reports  to  the central  registry involving the subject of such report or children named in  such report, including any previous report containing allegations of child abuse and maltreatment alleged to have occurred in other  counties and  districts in New York state shall be immediately transmitted orally
+ determining  the  existence  of  prior  reports in order to evaluate the condition or circumstances of a child.
+When any allegations contained in such telephone calls could reasonably constitute a report of child abuse or  maltreatment,  after  utilizing protocols that would reduce implicit bias from the decision-making process, such  allegations,  THE  CALLER'S NAME,  THE  CALLER'S CONTACT INFORMATION and any previous reports to the central registry involving the subject of such report or children  named in  such report, including any previous report containing allegations of child abuse and maltreatment alleged to have occurred in other  counties and  districts in New York state shall be immediately transmitted orally